jnitafan/Liminal-Danceoff/README.md

 Our project is contains a VR program.
 It is a creative concept of virtual relaxation.
 We are called as Liminal VR and have specific tasks and deliverable.
-​--Examine the relationship between our Serene Beach Project with user's relaxation​--
+​-- Examine the relationship between our Serene Beach Project with user's relaxation​--

----Main components of this project---
+--- Main components of this project ---
 Visual Assets​
 Unity Scripting ​
 Audio Assets ​

----Technologies & Software---
+--- Technologies & Software ---
 Unity ​
 Audacity ​
 FL Studio ​